-This call for applied health and social care research studies aims to increase the evidence base to support health and care services to help people at the end of their lives to live as well as possible and to die with dignity, compassion and comfort.
+This call for applied health and social care research studies aims to increase the evidence base around palliative and end of life care.
+This will subsequently support health and care services in helping people at the end of their lives to live as well as possible, and die with dignity, compassion and comfort.

 Palliative care is defined by the World Health Organisation (WHO) as 'an approach that improves the quality of life of patients (adults and children) and their families who are facing problems associated with life-limiting illness, usually progressive.'
 It prevents and relieves suffering through the early identification, correct assessment and treatment of pain and other problems whether physical, psychosocial or spiritual.